Halloween: The Curse of Michael Myers poster

 At 43 minutes, the Midpoint arrives at 49% of the runtime—precisely centered, creating perfect narrative symmetry.
 Structural examination shows that this crucial beat The Strode family is massacred by Michael at a false moment of safety, revealing the true scope of danger and that no one is safe.
 The stakes dramatically escalate., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 64 minutes (73% through) represents the emotional nadir.
 Here, Tommy and the survivors are imprisoned by the cult in Smith's Grove.
 Dr. Loomis is betrayed by Wynn.
-The ritual begins, and death seems certain as evil appears triumphant., illustrates the protagonist at their lowest point.
+The ritual begins, and death seems certain as evil appears triumphant., reveals the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 71 minutes initiates the final act resolution at 80% of the runtime.
 Tommy realizes the runes and cult magic can be turned against Michael.
 He synthesizes his obsessive research with courage to make a final stand, choosing to fight rather than flee., demonstrating the transformation achieved throughout the journey.